MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsOrganizationalAutoAttendantMenuOption.md

 - DisconnectCall - The call is disconnected.
 - TransferCallToOperator - the call is transferred to the operator.
-- TransferCallToTarget - The call is transferred to the menu option’s call target.
+- TransferCallToTarget - The call is transferred to the menu option's call target.

 ```yaml
 Type: ActionType